Malaysian Houses of Parliament: Description

+The interior of Dewan Rakyat, the lower house.

+The interior of Dewan Negara, the upper house.

 The complex comprises two parts, a 3-story main building and a 17-story 77-metre-tall tower.
 The main building hosts the Dewan Rakyat (House of Representatives) and the Dewan Negara (Senate) while representatives' offices are located in the tower.

 The complex was constructed during the period when the federal government was based in Kuala Lumpur.
 While the vast majority of government operations has moved to Putrajaya since the late-1990s, the parliament continues to convene at Kuala Lumpur's Parliament House.

-Construction

-Tunku Abdul Rahman, the first Malayan Prime Minister, suggested the construction of the Houses of Parliament in December 1959.
-The construction of the building cost RM18 million.
-Designed by Ivor Shipley, a British architect in the Public Works Department, the construction commenced in September 1962, and the opening of the new Parliament building was officiated by Tuanku Syed Putra ibni Almarhum Syed Hassan Jamalullail, the third Yang di-Pertuan Agong, on 21 November 1963.
-Tunku Abdul Rahman's statue was erected near the Parliament Square on 1971.
-The statue was designed by an American sculptor, Felix de Weldon, who also designed the Malaysian National Monument.

 In Malaysian culture

 The building has also been prominently featured on reverse of the first series cent mints alongside the first and second series M$1,000 banknotes.